Modelling resource contention in multi-robot task allocation problems with uncertain timing: Results

-Both a deterministic (D) and a Monte Carlo (M) approach were used as benchmarks for the analytical method, with the number of samples used in the Monte Carlo method varied between 5 and 80.
+Deterministic (D) and Monte Carlo (M) approaches were used as benchmarks for the analytical method (A), with the number of samples used in the Monte Carlo method varied between 5 and 80.
 An exhaustive search over all possible allocations was used for testing each method, and ground truth costs were evaluated using a Monte Carlo method with 100,000 samples.
 Figure \ref{f:scen1results} shows the performance of each method versus its calculation time.
 For each random instance, the cost of the lowest cost assignment found by any method was subtracted from the cost for each method and then averaged across all instances.
-It was necessary to use this relative cost to enable comparison across scenarios.
 As can be seen, the analytical approach presented in this paper consistently resulted in the lowest cost allocations.
+Not considering uncertainty, as demonstrated by the D result, lead to additional costs that were several orders of magnitude higher than the proposed A approach, highlighting the importance of considering uncertainty in these problems.